arangodb/docs/3.10/how-to-interact-with-arangodb.md

 ## How to Get Data In and Out of ArangoDB

-With the command-line tool [*arangoimport*](programs-arangoimport.html) you can import data from JSON, JSONL, CSV, and TSV formats into a database collection in ArangoDB.
+With the [*arangoimport*](programs-arangoimport.html) command-line tool, you can import data from JSON, JSONL, CSV, and TSV formats into a database collection in ArangoDB.
 Thanks to its multi-threaded architecture and bulk import capabilities, you can import your data at high speeds.

-Similarly, with [*arangoexport*](programs-arangoexport.html) you can export data from your database collection to various formats such as JSON, JSONL, CSV, XML, and XGMML.
+Similarly, with [*arangoexport*](programs-arangoexport.html) you can export data from your database collection to JSON, JSONL, CSV, TSV, XML, and XGMML formats.

 ## How to Back Up and Restore Data in ArangoDB